filecoin-project/lotus/documentation/en/cli-lotus-provider.md

    lotus-provider config interpret [command options] a list of layers to be interpreted as the final config

 OPTIONS:
-   --layers value [ --layers value ]  comma or space separated list of layers to be interpreted (default: "base") --help, -h                         show help
+   --layers value [ --layers value ]  comma or space separated list of layers to be interpreted (base is always applied) --help, -h                         show help
 ```